dark-teal-coder/HarvardGraduate/introduction-to-python/project/README.md

 Job Bank WebScraper and Data Analyzer

 # Description
-The project uses Python to scrape wage data from [Job Bank](https://www.jobbank.gc.ca/home), to perform simple data analysis and to generate Excel and PDF reports.The data are drawn from the Canadian national job board, which has a huge number of job postings classified by the Canadian National Occupation Classification (NOC) and other related data.
+The project uses Python to scrape wage data from [Job Bank](https://www.jobbank.gc.ca/home), to perform simple data analysis and to generate Excel and PDF reports.
+The data are drawn from the Canadian national job board, which has a huge number of job postings classified by the Canadian National Occupation Classification (NOC) and other related data.

 # Installation